hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind.md

 ```

-In the `Chainhook.toml` file that gets generated, you'll need to match the network parameters to the `bitcoin.config` that was generated earlier in [this](#setting-up-a-bitcoin-node) section to allow Chainhook to connect to the bitcoin layer.
+Several of the network parameters in the generated `Chainhook.toml` configuration file need to match the network parameters contained in the `bitcoin.conf` that was created earlier in the [Setting up a Bitcoin Node](#setting-up-a-bitcoin-node) section:

-The Bitcoin node is exposing the RPC endpoints.
-To protect the endpoints, we are using RPC username and password fields.
-To run Chainhook as a service using Bitcoin, you must match the RPC endpoints username, password, and network ports.

-As such, some configurations must match Chainhook and the bitcoind node.
-In the `Chainhook.toml`, update the following network parameters to match the `bitcoin.conf`:
+- Update the `bitcoind_rpc_username` to use the username set for `rpcuser` earlier.
+- Update the `bitcoind_rpc_password` to use the password set for `rpcpassword` earlier.
+- Update the `bitcoind_rpc_url` to use the same host and port for the `rpcport` earlier.
+- Next, update the `bitcoind_zmq_url` to use the same host and port for the `zmqpubhashblock` that was set earlier.

 | bitcoin.conf    | Chainhook.toml        |
 | --------------- | --------------------- |